firemodels/bot/Firebot/README.md

 2. Ensure that the following software packages are installed on the system:

-    * Intel Fortran and C compilers and Intel Inspector
+    * Intel Fortran and C compilers, Intel MPI, Intel Inspector
-    * Gnu Fortran compiler
+    * Gnu Fortran compiler (Optional)
     * LaTeX (TeX Live distribution), be sure to make this the default LaTeX in the system-wide PATH
     * Matlab (test the command `matlab`)